lit/lit/packages/labs/docs/CONTROLLERS.md

 ### FLIP Animation Directive

 A [FLIP](https://aerotwist.com/blog/flip-your-animations/) animation directive can function as a controller.
-It would measure initial DOM state in the `update` callback and perform the FLIP animation in the `updated` callbac.
+It would measure initial DOM state in the `update` callback and perform the FLIP animation in the `updated` callback.

 ### Others